You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Any additional costs

-You'll need to provide basic materials.
-This'll incur an additional cost if you need to purchase one for the course.
-See the 'What to bring to class' section below for full details.
+You'll need to provide some basic study equipment.
+This will incur an additional cost if you need to purchase it for the course.
+Please refer to the 'What to bring to class' section below for full details.

 Course materials included in the price